TomHumphries/orskey-dashcam/readme.md

 - Download videos from the dashcam

 ## Dashcam Compatibility
-This library has only been tested with the following dashcam models:
+This library has been tested with the following dashcam models:
 - ORSKEY 3

 If you have tested this library with other models, please consider contributing your findings to help improve compatibility information.